mami-project/pathspider/doc/plugindev/desync.rst

 Connection Functions
 --------------------

-Connection functions are at the heart of a DesynchronisedSpider plugin.
+Connection functions are at the heart of a DesynchronizedSpider plugin.
 These use a connection helper (or custom connection logic) to generate traffic towards with a target to get a reply from the target.